zgulde/cods/docs/how-it-works.md

 - handles ssl connections when https is setup for a site (as opposed to having tomcat do this)

-### Tomcat

-- version 8.5.x
-- Installed in `/opt/tomcat`
-- All default webapps removed
-- a directory for each site at `/opt/tomcat/site-name.tld`
-- site creation modifies `/opt/tomcat/conf/server.xml` to add an entry for virtual hosting for that site

 ### Git Deployment

 - a directory in `/srv` is created for every site, e.g. `/srv/site-name.tld`